nice-devone/nice-cxone-mobile-sdk-android/docs/cs-live-chat.md

 # Case Study: Live Chat

+> [!IMPORTANT]
+> Usage of this case study is intended for scenarios where you are not using provided UI module artifact.
+> If you are using the UI module, then this use-case is already covered by the UI module and the case study
+> is only provided for educational purposes.

 The CXone Chat provides two main modes in which it functions, Messaging (Single & Multi-Threaded) and Live Chat.
 Live Chat offers same basic chat functionality as asynchronous Messaging,